mikro-orm/mikro-orm/docs/blog/2024-11-11-mikro-orm-6-4-released.md

 }
 ```

+> The method needs to be async even if you do not use `await` inside it.
+Before it resolves, `flush` is called automatically on the EntityManager fork, just like when using `em.transactional()`.

 ## Upserting managed entities

 Upsert had one surprising behavior: if you tried to run it on a managed entity (one already loaded into the current context), the call was interpreted as `em.assign`, and an explicit `flush` was required to persist those changes to the database.
 This led to confusion when there was no query fired from the `upsert`, as well as weird patterns like always calling `flush` after `upsert`.